yogalakshmidev/FE-SMA-MERN/README.md

     User can able to enter into the website by giving the correct credentials and other details...After validation , the user can enter into the Home page
 ## News Feed
   It displays all the post that are posted in the website and also arrange them in the sorting order

+##  Stories:
+    In this the user can able to upload both images and videos but video upload take little bit time compare to images..
+    All the stories that are posted in this are deleted automatically within a day

+## Search Option:
+    The user can able to find the users by searching their name in the search bar..

 ##  Posts
   The user can able to create,edit, and delete the post that are created by the loggedInUsers
 ## Comments: